 It’s rare for a college football coach to win national titles at two different schools.
 The list is very short, including iconic names like Glenn “Pop” Warner, Howard Jones and Urban Meyer.
 But the cream of the crop is Alabama head coach Nick Saban, who is tied with fellow Crimson Tide legend Bear Bryant as the only coaches in history with six national championship rings.

 What Saban’s done since arriving in Tuscaloosa is hard to ignore.
-However, his five seasons leading the LSU Tigers from 2000 to 2004 were, quite simply, the springboard for LSU’s program being the national title contender it is in 2019.
+However, his five seasons leading the LSU Tigers from 2000 to 2004 were, quite simply, the springboard for LSU’s program being the national champion it is in 2019.

 Before Saban left the Michigan State Spartans and arrived in Baton Rouge, the LSU Tigers posted only three 10-win seasons between 1960 and 1999.
 By the time Saban was done, his teams won 10 games twice, including a 13-1 season and winning the BCS National Championship game in 2003.
 In the three years after his departure for the NFL’s Miami Dolphins, Les Miles used Saban’s roster to post a 34-6 record, culminating with another BCS title for the LSU football program in 2007.